Is income protection right for you?

 Figure out how much you need

 By now, it may be beginning to look like an income protection policy is a bright idea.
 Your next job is to figure out how much you would need to cover yourself financially while you were unable to work.
 Consider these key questions; How much of my salary will I need to cover?
-Will I need my full salary?
+How much do I need each month to ensure my outgoings are covered?
+Will I need to cover up to 70% of my salary?
 It’s essential to consider these questions because the less cover you need for your Income Protection plan means, the more you will save on your policy.

 Want some help running the numbers?
 Get some help from our friendly team.